dgacitua/leticia/README.md

 The source code of LETICIA is available under the GNU Affero General Public License version 3.

 All dependencies are distibuted under their own licenses.

+LETICIA's frontend uses some royalty-free images from [Pixabay](https://pixabay.com).
+They can be replaced with custom images under the `/client/assets` directory.